-Learn about the different flags used by the LGBTQ community, and what they represent.
+Learn about the different flags used by the the LGBTQ Community, and what they represent

 What are LGBTQ Pride Flags?